 With over 55 degrees and certificates, NWACC students can choose their own path.
-Your path may include engaging in classes for a number of months to gain a certificate in your field, take courses for two years to enter into a high-demand trade, or take core courses that transfer to four-year universities.
+Your path may include engaging in classes to gain a certificate in your field, taking courses for two years to enter into a high-demand trade, taking core courses that transfer to four-year universities, or completing an Associate's degree for even greater opportunities.